Carnation Walling - CAD Drawing

 If the distance that needs to be spanned between standard blocks exceeds 8' (the max length of a sheet) then you butt the join 1" from a red primary marker.
 This avoids it being on a join for the row above.
 For a very long span you might need two joins next to red primary markers.

 12" cavity corner wall tie offset

 At corners in the case of 12" cavity walls it is necessary to adjust the wall tie placement by 4" relative to the 1' regular grid.
-This means the holes in the EPS need to also be offset by 4" (and this is supported by an extra optional column of holes in the EPS sheet).
+This means the holes in the EPS need to also be offset by 4".
 Also the the horizontal bracing is 4" shorter at the corner end.

 2nd and 4th EPS row version

 The initial working out of EPS sheet lengths is done for the base row of EPS that goes on the slab.
 This is also the configuration used on the 3rd row.
 The 2nd and 4th row use a different configuration so as to produce a staggered brick pattern.
 It is necessary to do a different version of the CAD drawing that shows the EPS sheet lengths for the 2nd and 4th rows.
 Everything else about the CAD drawing (including all the bracing etc) all stays the same.